 - 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
-Prerequisites - Developmental Psychology or Human Behavior and the Social Environment - Theories of Personality - Statistics (for Professional Counseling concentration) - Systematic Theology or Bible Doctrine (for Professional Ministry concentration) - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - 3.
+Prerequisites (completed with a "C" or better) - Developmental Psychology or Human Behavior and the Social Environment - Theories of Personality - Statistics - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - 3.
 Three Recommendations, completed on forms provided, from sources who can address your potential for success.
 It is preferred at least one recommendation be from a professor or instructor.
 Family members and friends may not complete recommendations - 4.
 Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Experiences that have directed your interest toward becoming a therapist - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals - Reasons for choosing to study at California Baptist University - Influences that have shaped your present values and approach to life - Include in your essay a response to this question: "Have you ever received psychiatric treatment or counseling, yes or no?"
 If yes, please provide a brief explanation. - 5.
 Successful interview(s) with the Director of the Counseling Psychology Program